thaliaarchi/foones-cratylus/README.md

 Using Cratylus as a basic polynomial normalizer
 -----------------------------------------------

-Invoke Cratylus with an empty program (no rewrite rules):
+Invoke Cratylus with no arguments (no rewrite rules):

-    $ python cratylus.py empty_file
+    $ python cratylus.py

       ____           _         _
      / ___|_ __ __ _| |_ _   _| |_   _ ___